tpaschalis/xicor-go/README.md

 The current implementation is based off the [R code](https://statweb.stanford.edu/~souravc/xi.R) mentioned in the paper, and influenced by a [Python port](https://github.com/czbiohub/xicor) by user [czbiohub](https://github.com/czbiohub/xicor).
 There is also a [mirror](https://github.com/cran/XICOR) of the CRAN R package hosted on GitHub.

 The current package contains an implementation which uses the `Xi` struct and utilizes the [Go generics](https://go.dev/doc/tutorial/generics) introduced in Go 1.18, and a `XiFloat64` struct which works only for 64-bit slices.

-This distinction was made to gauge the performance difference between the two, as well as introduce float-specific performance improvements in the future!
+This distinction was made to gauge the performance difference between the two, as well as introduce float-specific performance improvements in the future.

 ## Installation
 For a project utilizing Go modules, all you need to do is